kmcroft13/traverse-box-items/README.md

 ## Process Non-Owned Items ##
 By default the script is configured to skip items not owned by the user associated with the calling Box API client.
 This prevents the script from processing duplicate items for collaborated folders.
 However, there may be cases where you want to process non-owned, collaborated items especially when used in conjunction with the whitelist feature to limit the scope of which items the script will process.

+## CSV ##
+Instead of iterating through all users, the script can be configured to pull a pre-defined set of items to process from a CSV file.
+The CSV requires 3 columns: `type`, `item_id`, `owner_login`.
+This is useful if you already know the scope of the items you want to take action on (for example, but pulling a Folders and Files report from Box).

 ## Blacklist ##
 The blacklist feature allows the user to configure specific users or folders to skip during processing.
 If these items are encountered during traversal, they will be skipped and no action will be performed.
 The item will be logged in runtime logs but will not be captured in audit event logs.
 The blacklist accepts an array of user IDs and / or an array of folder IDs.